Ariane Labed: Personal life

 She has been married to Greek filmmaker Yorgos Lanthimos since 2013.
-They lived in London from 2011 until 2021, after which they have primarily resided in Athens.
+They lived in London from 2011 until 2021, and thereafter primarily in Athens.

-In September 2025, both she and Lanthimos signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."
+In September 2025, both she and Lanthimos signed the open pledge of the Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

+Ιn February 2026, in a Kathimerini guest editorial, Labed related her experience as witness in a case of rape, strongly criticizing both the process in the Athens court and the comportment of the defense as well as the judge, both of whom, while disputing the victims' statements, invoked dismissively Labed's involvement in feminist agitation as well as in the organization she'd co-founded for the welfare of sexually abused women.
+In the text, Labed testifies to her own, numerous instances of both "casual" and "serious" sexual abuse suffered during her adolescence, which included two rapes, a past that led her to chronic alcoholism from which she parted in 2021.